The Lean Language Reference

 Array α

-Remove the element at a given index from an array without a runtime bounds checks, using a Nat index and a tactic-provided bound.
+Removes the element at a given index from an array without a run-time bounds check.

-This function takes worst case O(n) time because it has to backshift all elements at positions greater than i.
+This function takes worst-case O(n) time because it back-shifts all elements at positions greater than i.

 🔗def